 So we all joined in and shared travel plans and then talked about places we visited and loved, which is always the best subject for conservation.

 Soon our glasses were empty and Jacint returned to the bar with the men to get another drink while the local ladies chatted to me cheerfully.

 Our table company ordered some food but by that time the pub`s small kitchen was so busy that people were waiting for their food for more than hour.
-We were very grateful that we went and eaten early.
+We were very grateful that we went and ate our dinner early.
 However hunger didn`t change the group`s spirit.
 The lady next to me -who quietly confessed that she was turning 70 next year - told us about her recent trip, while she was sipping her wine and giggling with her friends.
-The sun slowly disappeared behind the hills and when the food finally arrived we left the hungry group and returned to the campsite.
+The sun slowly disappeared behind the hills and when the food finally made it to the beer garden we left the hungry group and returned to the campsite.